 Any normal person who wants to operate electrical and electronic devices needs certain safety kits and measurement tools.

-A multimeter is one of the essentials that should be packed with the emergency tool kit.
+A multimeter (wiki) is one of the essentials that should be packed with the emergency tool kit.

 It is a handy tool used to diagnose the electrical circuits and gave information about the current flows.

 With the information received from this tool, you can identify what is creating the problem in the device.